seanho00/boast-of-weakness/slides.md

 <!-- .slide: data-background-image="img/unsplash-NaWKMlp3tVs-bible.jpg" -->

 ## Lost Your First Love (2Cor11a)
-* Pastor Phil: "What Impresses You?"
+* Pastor Phil, "What Impresses You?"
 * 1-6 (You): corrupted away from **simple devotion**
 * 7-11 (We): kept ourselves **unburdensome**
 * 12-15 (They): **masquerading** as apostles